MicrosoftDocs/memdocs/memdocs/intune/protect/epm-guidance-for-creating-rules.md

 File hash can be gathered from the direct binary using the [Get-Filehash PowerShell method](/powershell/module/microsoft.powershell.utility/get-filehash) or directly from the [reports for Endpoint Privilege Management](../protect/epm-reports.md).

 ### Certificate rules

 Certificate rules are a strong type of attribute and should be paired with additional attributes.
 Pairing a signer with attributes like product name, internal name, description drastically improves the security of the rule.
 These attributes are protected by signature, and often indicate specifics about the signed file.

 > [!CAUTION]
 > Using just a certificate and a file name provides very limited protection for misuse of a rule.
-File names are able to be changed by any *standard user* provided they have access to the directory where the file resides.
+File names can be changed by any *standard user* provided they have access to the directory where the file resides.
 This might not be a concern for files that reside in a write-protected directory.

 ### Rules containing file name

 File name is an attribute that can be utilized to detect an application that needs to be elevated.
 However, file names aren't protected by the signature of the file.

-This means that file names are *high susceptible* to change.
+This means that file names are *highly susceptible* to change.
 Files that are signed by a certificate that you trust could have their name changed to be *detected* and subsequently *elevated*, which might not be your intended behavior.

 > [!IMPORTANT]
 > Always ensure that rules including a file name include other attributes that provide a strong assertion to the file's identity.
 Attributes like file hash or properties that are included in the files signature are good indicators that the file you intend is likely the one being elevated.